 - Never leave a toddler alone in the car or in the house.
 Do not expect young children to supervise a toddler in the house or the yard

-- Limit TV and make sure your toddler only watches shows made for his age
+- Limit TV and make sure your toddler only watches shows made for her age.

 - Continue using the toddler car seat on every outing in the car.
-Do not put the child in the front seat if an airbag is present.
+Do not put the child in the front seat.

 Next Well Child Visit